 We are two sisters who imagine a world without waste.
 We're finding new ways of making and using beautiful things that are regenerative by design.

 As close friends we knew we’d collaborate.
 It was a love of Australian resources that drew Karina home from her work in local food production in Brooklyn, New York.
 Trained in fashion design, she’d become acutely aware of the waste in the manufacturing world.
-Sam's expertise lies in community engagement and social sustainability.
-We were ready to take on a project of our own.
+Sam's expertise lies in social entrepreneurship and sustainability and we were ready to take on a project of our own.

 Inspired by the resourceful and mutually beneficial practices we are seeing sprout up all around us, we poured our time into understanding the circular economy and closed loop methodologies.
 Ultimately, we wanted to test the new paradigm ourselves, where things are built to last and be renewed.